About Your Council Tax Precept

 For more details on how the precept is calculated visit Braintree District Council’s website.

-On Monday 6th January, Witham Town Council unanimously approved the town's share of the council tax for the 2025-2026 fiscal year.
-The decision, supported by all parties, will see a modest increase of 15p per week for band D properties, bringing the total cost to £2.14 per week for all services provided by the Town Council.
+On Monday 12th January, Witham Town Council approved the town's share of the council tax for the 2026-2027 fiscal year.
+The decision, supported by all parties, will see a modest increase of 12p per week for band D properties, bringing the total cost to £2.26 per week for all services provided by the Town Council.

 The precept will fund essential services and community initiatives, including: